 Water and Life

-Despite it’s relatively small size, Cuc Phuong National Park’s flora makes up 68.9% of the families, 43.6% of the genera, and 24.6% of all known plant species in Vietnam.
-The park is dominated by tropical forests with canopies that can reach over 40m in height, reminiscent of the vegetation that once covered much of the area, indeed, much of Vietnam as a whole.
+Protected from encroachment by the nearby rice fields and gardens, the park’s flora makes up 68.9% of the families, 43.6% of the genera, and 24.6% of all known plant species in Vietnam.
+Dominated by tropical forests with canopies that can reach over 40m in height, it is a reminder of the thick vegetation that once covered much of the area, indeed, much of Vietnam as a whole.

-As with most karst topographies, the cave-riddled limestone outcrops have a profound effect on the local water table.
-Ninh Binh province can be seen as a massive underground aquifer for the Red River delta, and the Cuc Phuong area is an integral part of that natural system.
+Typical of the Ninh Binh karst topography, the cave-riddled limestone outcrops have a profound effect on the local water table.
+In fact, the province can be seen as a massive underground aquifer for the Red River delta, and the Cuc Phuong area is an integral part of that natural system.
 Excess water leeches out of the rock in numerous streams and springs, eventually flowing into the nearby Buoi (Pomelo) River to the west of the park.

 Besides the many endemic large tree species, Cuc Phuong National Park has a vast diversity of woody and medicinal plants.
 In turn, the park has become a critical center for propagating many rare and valuable flora, which are then distributed in re-afforestation efforts across the country.